 Groundhogs require a garden fence that is 3-4 feet high, and buried around 1 foot into the ground.
 The buried portion should be angled slightly outwards for best effect.
 A 2-inch wire mesh will work for this application.
 A second option is to use an electric fence that has two or more wires.
 Place one wire very close to the ground, and the second one approximately 8 inches off the ground.

-A fence that is 4 feet high and buried 6 inches into the ground (angled slightly outwards when buried) will keep out the most persistant rabbits.
+A vegetable garden fence that is 4 feet high and buried 6 inches into the ground (angled slightly outwards when buried) will keep out the most persistant rabbits.
 Do not use plastic mesh fencing; rabbits will chew through it.

 Gophers require a fence that is approximately 1 foot high, and buried at least 2 feet into the ground so they cannot tunnel under.
 3/4-inch poultry mesh is recommended.
 Gophers are persistant, and therefore a raised-bed garden made of lumber may be an additional step required if the fence does not work.